MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-ManagementScope.md

 ### -ServerRestrictionFilter
 This parameter is available only in on-premises Exchange.

 The ServerRestrictionFilter parameter specifies the filter to apply to server objects.
 Only server objects that match the filter are included in the scope.
 If you use the ServerRestrictionFilter parameter, you can't use the RecipientRestrictionFilter, RecipientRoot, DatabaseRestrictionFilter, DatabaseList, or ServerList parameters.
-For a list of filterable server properties, see Understanding management role scopes.
+For a list of filterable server properties, see Understanding management role scopes (https://technet.microsoft.com/library/dd335146.aspx).

 ```yaml
 Type: String